tirtho/docker-python-aml/README.md

 	echo "Service principal ID: $SP_APP_ID"
 	echo "Service principal password: $SP_PASSWD"

+Note down the Service principal ID and the Service principal password displayed in the terminal running the above script.
+You will need it in the following steps.
 Check the [documentation](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-service-principal#create-a-service-principal) on details on creating service principal.

 ### Register image in Azure Container Registry